Acquiring qualified traffic and potential customers for the holiday sale season

 So, you need to gear up and fire from all cylinders to beat the stiff competition and report the best holiday season ever.

 We begin with the most important one – Traffic acquisition strategies.
-If no traffic, then no sales, no profits.
+If no traffic, then no sales, and no profits.

 1. Publish problem-solving content for SEO

 Find some keywords that relate to your products, especially long-tail keywords, and have a good search volume.
 Draft your content covering a topic on those keywords in depth.
-Add it a holiday season spin by showing how they can be useful during the sale period.
+Add it to a holiday season spin by showing how they can be useful during the sale period.

 It will surely rank higher in search engines in a short time.
 Customers looking out for a product to use the way you wrote will surely grab sales.

 To learn more about SEO, refer to these guides:

 2. Optimize your website for mobile devices

 As per Google, websites that are mobile responsive will be ranked higher compared to those that aren’t.
 This means for similar landing pages of you and your competitor, you’ll rank above your competitors.

 Therefore, you have an opportunity to convert visitors first than your competitors.
 So don’t neglect mobile responsiveness.